learnapollo/learnapollo/content/tutorial-react/react-01.md

 yarn start # or npm start
 ```

-## Getting Familiar with the App
+## Getting Familiar with the app

 Let's take a moment to get more familiar with the structure of the app.

-The starting point for our App is `src/index.js` At the moment, all that happens here is setting up the router to render the `Pokedex` component for the `/` route path:
+The starting point for our app is `src/index.js`.
+At the moment, all that happens here is setting up the router to render the `Pokedex` component for the `/` route path:

 ```js
 ReactDOM.render((